EtchUK/common-flow/common-flow.md

               Master Branch, subject to not breaking other requirements of this specification.
         * Once a project is Live;
             - all non-Hotfix changes MUST be performed on separate branches that SHOULD be referred to as "change branches".
-            - Hotfix changes MAY be performed on the Master Branch, subject to not breaking other requirements.
+            - Hotfix changes MAY be performed on the Master Branch, subject to not breaking other requirements of this specification.
     2. All change branches MUST have descriptive names.
     3. It is RECOMMENDED that you commit often locally, and that you try and keep the commits reasonably structured to avoid a messy and confusing git